deankoch/UYRW_data/markdown/rswat_docs.md

     stop('not yet implemented')
   }

-  # handle integer input (pattern treated as list of page numbers)
+  # handle integer input to `pattern`, treated as list of page numbers
   if( is.numeric(pattern) )
   {
     # coerce to integer and correct range if necessary